wing5wong/artisan-whs-static/source/_events/2021-10-22_te-kura-summer-school-for-addition-grades-if-a-student-feels-they-may-need-them.md

 ---
-title: Te Kura Summer School - Registrations open from 8 November 2021
+title: Te Kura Summer School - Registrations are open
 date: 2021-11-11T03:22:54.351Z
 ---
 Te Kura Summer School - For additional grades if a student feels they may need them.